Why Consider Installing Impact Windows with UV Protection?

-The sunlight in Florida is fantastic when sunbathing on the beach or bike riding through the Keys.
-It’s not so great when it is beaming through your windows and onto your new furniture and artwork you just hung on the walls.
+The sunlight in South Florida is fantastic when sunbathing on the beach or bike riding through the Keys.
+But it’s not so great when it’s beaming through your home or office windows, and onto your new furniture and artwork.
 That’s why UV protection for windows is so important.

-As the experts in window UV protection, we know a thing or two about how to keep those harmful sun rays from ruining and aging your hardwood flooring.
+As the experts in window UV protection, Signature Impact Windows & Doors in Miami also knows how to keep harmful sun rays from ruining and aging your hardwood flooring.
 Sun protection for windows can also help keep costs of cooling your home low by reversing infrared radiation away from your home’s interior.

 UV protection for windows at home is a necessity, not a luxury.
-When considering all of the adverse effects of UV exposure, it’s no wonder why homeowners are flocking to install UV protection glass windows.
-Your amount of UV exposure is measured by the UV Index developed by the US National Weather Service and the Environmental Protection Agency.
+When considering all of the adverse effects of UV exposure, it’s no wonder why homeowners are flocking to install glass windows with UV protection.
+UV exposure is measured by the UV Index developed by the US National Weather Service and the Environmental Protection Agency.

-There are several solutions that you are very familiar with.
-Using hats, sunscreen, umbrellas, clothing, and avoiding sun lamps are all indoor solutions for how you can protect yourself from the harmful UV rays of the sun.
-However, inside your home is a different story.
+There are several solutions for reducing UV exposure from the sun to your person that you are already very familiar with.
+Using hats, sunscreen, umbrellas, special clothing, and avoiding sun lamps are all great ways to protect yourself from harmful UV exposure.
+However, the inside of your home or commercial building is a different story.

 There are other options that include installing a UV protecting film to your windows.
-Although this low-cost solution may work, you may lose a significant amount of natural light and you won’t have a warranty.
-Hurricane resistant windows not only allow natural light to pass through while protecting you from harmful UV rays, but you will have a warranty and increased home value.
-Additionally, windows will be installed by seasoned experts committed to superior customer service.
+Although this low-cost solution may work, you may lose a significant amount of natural light.
+And you won’t have a warranty.
+Hurricane resistant windows not only allow natural light to pass through while protecting you from harmful UV rays, but provide a warranty.
+These windows also increase the homes value.
+Additionally, windows with UV protection will be installed by seasoned local window experts committed to superior customer service.

 If cost is an issue, worry no more.
-With 100% financing options, you can rest easy that you will have maximum protection from harmful elements all year round.
-Ready to take the next step to install UV windows?
-Take a look at our website and give us a call today!
-We’ll be able to answer all of your questions and get you started with window UV protection right away.
+With 100% financing options, impact window installation is much easier.
+And you can rest assured that you will have maximum protection from harmful elements all year round.
+Find out more about installing impact windows with UV protection.
+Request a quote online or give Signature Impact Windows & Doors in Miami a call today at 305-912-7493.
+We’ll be able to answer all of your questions and get you started right away.